-Ukulele and Songwriting will split the semester into two 9 week quarters.
+Ukulele and Songwriting will split the semester into two 9-week quarters.
 In quarter 1, students will learn the basics of the ukulele including chords and more advanced picking.
 Students will play covers (songs written by others) as they become more comfortable with the instrument and their voice.
 The second quarter of the class will focus on the basics of songwriting.
-Students may use ukulele or anything other accompanying instrument which they are proficient on (guitar, piano, etc.).
+Students may use ukulele or any other accompanying instrument which they are proficient on (guitar, piano, etc.).
 The quarter will go over structure, melody, harmony, and production within songwriting.

-Physical Education Courses Course Number Course Name Credits Grade Level Prerequisite Meets Requirements Of: HS7461 HS7462 Physical Education I 0.5/1.0 9,10,11,12 None MMC HS7441 HS7442 Physical Education II 0.5/1.0 10,11,12 Physical Education I HS7421 HS7422 Advanced Conditioning and Training 0.5/1.0 10,11,12 Instructor signature HS746Y1 HS746Y2 Introduction to Yoga 0.5/1.0 10,11,12 Physical Education I
+Phy sical Education Courses Course Number Course Name Credits Grade Level Prerequisite Meets Requirements Of: HS7461 HS7462 Foundations of Physical Education 0.5/1.0 9,10,11,12 None MMC HS7441 HS7442 Advanced Physical Education 0.5/1.0 10,11,12 Foundations of Physical Education HS7421 HS7422 Advanced Conditioning and Training 0.5/1.0 10,11,12 Instructor signature HS746Y1 HS746Y2 Introduction to Yoga 0.5/1.0 10,11,12 Foundations of Physical Education Fitness for Life 0.5/1.0 10,11,12 Foundations of Physical Education

-PHYSICAL EDUCATION I, MMC
+FOUNDATIONS OF PHYSICAL EDUCATION, MMC